timrogers/litra-rs/README.md

 2. Add the binary to `$PATH`, so you can execute it from your shell.
 For the best experience, call it `litra` on macOS and Linux, and `litra.exe` on Windows.
 3. Run `litra --help` to check that everything is working and see the available commands.

-## Permission on Linux
+## Configuring `udev` permissions on Linux

 On Linux, you can configure the permission for the Litra devices using [udev](https://www.man7.org/linux/man-pages/man7/udev.7.html).
-To allow allow all users that are part of the `video` group to access the Litra devices, copy the [`99-litra.rules`](99-litra.rules) file into `/etc/udev/rules.d`.
+To allow all users that are part of the `video` group to access the Litra devices, copy the [`99-litra.rules`](99-litra.rules) file into `/etc/udev/rules.d`.
-Afterwards, reboot your computer or run the following commands as `root` user:
+Next, reboot your computer or run the following commands as `root`:

     # udevadm control --reload-rules
     # udevadm trigger